nautobot/nautobot-arista-cloudvision-importer/README.md

 # nautobot-aristacv-importer

-The tool acts as your initial sync of tags from Cloudvision to Nautobot.
+The tool acts as your initial sync of user tags from Cloudvision to tags in Nautobot.
 Once you run this tool once, you can use the "Sync To" feature in the SSoT plugin found [here](https://github.com/networktocode-llc/nautobot-plugin-ssot-arista-cloudvision) to keep Cloudvision up to date with any new tags created in Nautobot.

 If devices in Cloudvision already have tags assigned to them, this tool will assign the tags to the device in Nautobot as long as the device exists.
 If the deivce does not exist in Nautobot, only the tag is created.